Strata property manager licensing

 The Province of British Columbia requires all strata managers in B.C. to be licensed.

-The Real Estate Council of British Columbia (RECBC) is responsible for the licensing, education and discipline of real estate service providers, including strata managers and strata management companies (brokerages), under the authority of the Real Estate Services Act (RESA) and the associated Rules.
+The BC Financial Services Authority (BCFSA) is responsible for the licensing, education and discipline of real estate service providers, including strata managers and strata management companies (brokerages), under the authority of the Real Estate Services Act (RESA) and the associated Rules.

 Under the Real Estate Services Act (RESA), a strata property management company must be a licensed brokerage.
 The brokerage providing strata property management services can be a company, partnership or sole proprietorship.